 Walking became a kind of seeking and exploring.
 Like that moment when you round the bend to the corner of your house and see a signpost for the first time and wonder, has that always been there?
 One discovery led to others and soon I was sitting down with Indigenous teachers on the West Coast, Peru, Mexico, and Ireland, asking questions and learning everything they were willing to teach me.
 At the time I did not realize that I was looking for an answer to how we learn to work well together, how we transform our lives and our selves, how do we decide to change, must there be an element of trauma or crisis, is the process definable, what contributes to the process, and is it always successful or do some people fail at the Hero's Journey?

-And then came the big question - is this exclusively a private journey or can someone guide you?
+And then came the big question - is this exclusively a private journey or can someone guide us?
 If it's possible to guide someone, can I learn to be a guide?

 Obviously the answer to those last questions is yes!
-My mentoring practice is the result of the last 17 years spent exploring the process of change and the intersection of human nature and health and healing.
-I study emotions, choice, environment and their impact on work, change, and personal development.
+My mentoring practice is the result of the last 17 years spent exploring personality and the process of change and the intersection of human nature and health and healing.
+I study personality patterns, emotions, choice, environment and their impact on work, change, and personal development.
 I am specifically curious about how personality impacts our experience.
 In the end, I take all of this walking-about, and learning, and talking to people and aggregate it into a process to help people realize their full potential and a balanced whole life.